ankurksoni/memphis-nodejs/README.md

-# Simple up and running example of memphis.dev using javascript in Node.js
+# Simple example of memphis.dev using Node.js

 ## Pre-requisite